canonical/jaas-documentation/reference/rebac_admin_backend.rst

 OpenAPI specification
 ---------------------
-The OpenAPI spec can be found at this `repository <https://github.com/canonical/openfga-admin-openapi-spec>`__
+The OpenAPI spec can be found at this endpoint for your deployment: `https://<jimm-deployment>/v1/rebac/swagger.json`

 Authentication
 --------------